pawal/torrent-tracker/README.md

 ```

 `TRACKERD_DB` is set in the unit but not in your shell, so ad-hoc commands need
-`--db` — or `sudo -u tracker env TRACKERD_DB=/var/lib/trackerd/trackers.db
+`--db`, or `sudo -u tracker env TRACKERD_DB=/var/lib/trackerd/trackers.db
-trackerd ...` — or they will quietly create a second database in the current
+trackerd ...`.
+Leave it out and they will quietly create a second database in
-directory.
+the current directory.

 The unit listens on `127.0.0.1:8080` and expects a reverse proxy in front: